Visas & Immigration

 Procedure for Requesting a Replacement I-20:

 If you are travelling without an I-20, the Border Official may suggest you enter the U.S. in tourist status instead of granting the I-515.
 Under no circumstances should you enter the U.S. in tourist status.
 Tourist status does not allow enrollment in courses or employment.
 If you enter in tourist status and attend classes, you will be in violation of your immigration status.
-Changing from tourist status back to F-1 is a time-consuming and expensive.
+Changing from tourist status back to F-1 is time-consuming and expensive.

 USCIS Form I-94